floroeske/nss_debug/README.md

-# nss_debug
+# Modified nss_debug to do localsinglename lookups

 ## Description

-I wrote this small module for the Name Service Switch to get a better idea of how/and when various functions were being called.
-This was in prepartion for a more complex NSS module I intended to write.
+A small module for the NSS (Name Service Switch) to lookup hostnames as singlenames with mdns.
+Probably not advised to do so.
+But I think it's convenient.
+More of an experiment.

+This NSS module just takes 'myhostname' and does a new look-up for 'myhostname.local'.

 ## Installation